chameleon10712/notes/overview.rst

   |
   - instance variable

-    - A variable that resides within an object, such as RemainingPower, is called an **instance variable**
+    - A variable that resides within an object, is called an **instance variable**
   |
   - methods